angel-mora/web-static-lephucr/content/chatgpt_history/solving-linear-equations-with-3-variables.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  algebraic ecuation resolution.
+Provide a good example with 3 variables.
+I haven't see this since 8 years ago so please be pedagogic.
+You can use latex notation"
 draft: false
 ---

 # Solving Linear Equations with 3 Variables

-## ✅ TODOs

-## 📌 Summary
-algebraic ecuation resolution.
-Provide a good example with 3 variables.
-I haven't see this since 8 years ago so please be pedagogic.
-You can use latex notation

 ## 🧠 Full Chat

+🙋 **You:**

 algebraic ecuation resolution.
 Provide a good example with 3 variables.
 I haven't see this since 8 years ago so please be pedagogic.
 You can use latex notation

+---

+🤖 **Assistant:**

 Sure, I'll provide an example of solving a system of linear equations with three variables.
 This is a common type of algebraic equation in mathematics.
 We often represent these equations in the form \( ax + by + cz = d \), where \( a, b, c, \) and \( d \) are constants, and \( x, y, \) and \( z \) are the variables we need to solve for.